shubham1408/GroupChat/README.md

    python manage.py test

-**Note:** Never forget to enable virtual environment (`source convenv/bin/activate`) before running the above commands and use settings accordingly.
+**Note:** Never forget to enable virtual environment before running the above commands and use settings accordingly.